This article previously appeared on Information Management. Mordechai Guri is Chief Science Officer at Morphisec.

-The best way to contribute to this resilience, from a cybersecurity standpoint, is to build a more resilient cyber threat prevention strategy.
+The best way to contribute to this cybersecurity resilience is to build a more resilient cyber threat prevention strategy.
 One that can adapt to the changing threat landscape to stay a step ahead of attackers’ plans.
 Such a strategy must begin with the most common entry point for attackers – the endpoint.

 Small but Deadly